kristjanjansen/kristjanjansen.ee/index.md

 <div>

-I am the lead developer and designer of open source ***frontend&nbsp;framework*** Fachwerk on top of [Vue](https://vuejs.org/) and [Markdown](https://commonmark.org/help/) that helps educators to build interactive learning experiences without programming experience.
+I am the lead developer and designer of an open source ***frontend&nbsp;framework*** Fachwerk on top of [Vue](https://vuejs.org/) and [Markdown](https://commonmark.org/help/) that helps educators to build interactive learning experiences without programming experience.

 The framework provides a simple text- and HTML-based authoring environment where the educators can create rich content including 2D and 3D graphics, realtime communications, audio and MIDI, flexible layouts, beautiful math and more.